 You will be advised if this is the case.
 The REC meets every two months from February to December each year:

 If you are making a request that may meet the above criteria for assessment by the REC, we would advise you to submit completed documentation at least a month before the relevant meeting.
 For example, if you would like the REC to consider your request at its February meeting, the REC secretariat must receive it by the start of January.
-For more information on the REC, please see the Data access and research policy.
+For more information on the REC, please see the External research data requests policy.
 For more information on our research priorities and principles, please see the research framework.

 Final approval to release the information sits with the AHPRA CEO or their delegate.